-Best Payment Methods to Get Paid as a Freelancer
+Best Payment Methods for Freelancers: How to Get Paid and Withdraw Money?

 Every year the number of freelancers and freelance payment methods increase.
 How to get paid as a freelancer is the main question as there are more than a dozen different ways to receive funds for freelance work.
 The main concerns while choosing the best payment platform for freelancers are security, transaction fees, processing time, possibility to accept transfers internationally, supported currencies and convenience.
 What is the best payment platform for freelancers?
 How to pay freelancers?
 Let’s review the pros and cons of each payment option and find the best ones.

 Good old checks are quite an easy way to receive money from clients.
 No commission for depositing a check into a bank account is the biggest advantage of this offline money transfer option.
 But this old-school method has a big disadvantage, namely the time delay: you need to wait to receive a check by mail to clear in your bank account.
 If you want to take a walk in the fresh air to cash it in the bank, why not?